Mahindra teases premium electric SUV ahead of July 2022 debut, possibly XUV900

+(Also read: Planning to buy an SUV?
+There are the three models you should wait for)

 Mahindra XUV900 could arrive as the production form of the coupe concept showcased by the homegrown automaker at the 2016 Delhi Auto Expo.
-However, the first to come out of the Mahindra's stable would be the e-XUV300.
+However, the first to come out of the Mahindra's stable would be the e-XUV300, which would compete with rivals like Tata Nexon EV, MG ZS EV and Hyundai Kona EV upon launch.
+The all-electric iteration of XUV300 will arrive as part of the automaker's committed seven electric SUV fleet under the Born Electric range.

 The latest teaser video reveals that the new electric SUV has been designed by the Mahindra Advanced Design Europe (MADE) located in the UK, under the leadership of the automaker's chief designer Pratap Bose.
 The video also indicates that Mahindra has taken influence from its Formula E racing experience.